-In most cases school and college staff will be considering homelessness in the context of children who live with their families, and intervention will be on that basis.
+In most cases LAMP and college staff will be considering homelessness in the context of children who live with their families, and intervention will be on that basis.
 However, it should also be recognised that in some cases 16 and 17-year olds could be living independently from their parents or guardians, for example through their exclusion from the family home, and will require a different level of intervention and support.
 Children's services will be the lead agency for these young people and the DSL (or a deputy) will ensure appropriate referrals are made based on the child's circumstances.

-40. Special Circumstances
+43. Special Circumstances

-Alternative Provision
+Alternative Provision -

-KCSiE 2022 states that "Where a school places a pupil with an alternative provision provider, the school continues to be responsible for the safeguarding of that pupil and should be satisfied that the provider meets the needs of the pupil.
-Schools should obtain written confirmation from the alternative provision provider that appropriate safeguarding checks have been carried out on individuals working at the establishment, i.e. those checks that the school would otherwise perform in respect of its own staff."
-The school will act in accordance with that guidance.
+KCSIE 2024 states that "Where a LAMP places a student with an alternative provision provider, it continues to be responsible for the safeguarding of that student and should be satisfied that the provider meets the student's needs.
+LAMPs should obtain written confirmation from the alternative provision provider that appropriate safeguarding checks have been carried out on individuals working at the establishment, i.e. those checks that LAMP would otherwise perform in respect of its own staff."
+LAMP will act in accordance with that guidance.

-The DSL will maintain an overview of all students accessing any part of their learning from an alternative provider or via delivery online or offsite provided by any organisation or individual not employed by the school.
-The DSL will ensure that robust arrangements are in place for timely and effective two-way sharing of safeguarding information - including records of all safeguarding concerns - between the school and alternative/external providers.
+The DSL will maintain an overview of all students accessing any part of their learning from an alternative provider or via delivery online or offsite provided by any organisation or individual not employed by LAMP.
+The DSL will ensure that robust arrangements are in place for timely and effective two-way sharing of safeguarding information - including records of all safeguarding concerns - between LAMP and alternative/external providers.